Lady Moyra Butler: Personal wealth

-The terms of the 1938 Deed of Resettlement of the Ormonde Settled Estates Trust also empowered George, Earl of Ossory to place a charge of up to £10,000 onto any children of his, other than the first-born son.
-Following George's death in 1949, in addition to the £10,000 (£305,000 in 2025 when adjusted for inflation), Moyra was also beneficiary of her father's personal estate, much of which was sold at Auction in Dublin in January 1953.
+The terms of the 1938 Deed of Resettlement of the Ormonde Settled Estates Trust also empowered George, Earl of Ossory to place a charge of up to £10,000 onto any children of his, other than his first-born son.
+Following George's death in 1949, in addition to this £10,000 (£305,000 in 2025 when adjusted for inflation), Moyra was also beneficiary of her father's personal estate, much of which was sold at Auction in Dublin in January 1953.
 Contemporary newspaper articles report that the auction included over 100 oil paintings from the Collection of the 5th Marquess of Ormonde.